pingcap/talent-plan/rust/projects/networking/project.md

 will seemingly never be promoted to the stable release channel.

 There are better benchmark harnesses for Rust anyway.
 The one you will use is [criterion].
-And you will use it to satisfy your curiousity about the performance of your `kvs` engine compared to the `sled` engine.
+And you will use it to satisfy your curiosity about the performance of your `kvs` engine compared to the `sled` engine.

 These benchmarking tools work by defining a benchmarking function, and within